 The Trinity Doctrine Destroys the Faith of Christ

-The testament Yahshua) and the Apostles reveals that they sacrificed their lives to bring an untainted Gospel message to the world.
-Unfortunately, the Trinity doctrine has bewitched most of the religious world by making "Jesus" God.
-What most fail to understand is that their false doctrine disqualifies Christ as the “seed” and “heir” of Abraham by faith.
+The testament Christ and the Apostles reveals that they sacrificed their lives to bring an untainted Gospel message to the world.
+Unfortunately, the Trinity doctrine has bewitched most of the religious world by making Christ to be God.
+What most fail to understand is that their false doctrine disqualifies Christ as the seed and heir of Abraham by faith.

 The Trinity Doctrine takes Faith out of the Equation

-To believe that Yahshua is deity undermines the sole purpose of Christ to show us the example of how a Godly man should walk by following in his footsteps.
+To believe that Christ is deity undermines his sole purpose to show us the example of how a Godly man should walk by following in his footsteps.

-How could we even aspire to be like "Jesus" if he is God?
+How could we even aspire to be like Christ if he is God?